 What we don’t: Expensive.

 What are the downsides of the Patagonia Tres?
 First and foremost, it’s pricey at $699, even considering the versatility of the 3-in-1 design.
 In addition, the liner isn’t super warm with just 5.6 ounces of 700-fill down, although the Tres is perfectly suitable for temperatures right around freezing.
 And last but not least, fit can be tricky with parkas—and particularly with this coat given all the moving parts—although the latest version of the Tres was updated from a slim cut to a more versatile regular fit with a classy drop-tail hem.
 All told, we love the package deal and the option to easily tailor your layering depending on conditions, which is why we have the 3-in-1 ranked here.
-For another all-in-one solution with a similar aesthetic, we also like Arc’teryx’s Patera Parka below, although you’ll pay more for less versatility (you can’t separate the shell and insulation)...
-Read in-depth review
+For a cheaper ($499) and lighter waterproof option from Patagonia, check out their Jackson Glacier Parka below, which offers comparable warmth but forgoes the removable down midlayer...
+Read in-depth Tres 3-in-1 review

 See the Patagonia Tres 3-in-1 Parka